Azure/awesome-azd/.github/PULL_REQUEST_TEMPLATE/contribute-template.md

 - [ ] Added an entry to https://github.com/Azure/awesome-azd/blob/main/website/src/data/users.tsx that includes:
     - [ ] **Template title** - A short title that reflects the local application stack that someone could use to get their application on Azure (e.g. "Containerized React Web App with Java API and MongoDB")
     - [ ] **Description** - 1-2 sentence description of the architecture (e.g. Azure services) or solution that is defined by the template.
-    - [ ] **Architecture Diagram or Application Screenshot** - Used as display image for gallery card-- should include all services and their connections ([example](https://github.com/Azure-Samples/todo-csharp-sql/blob/main/assets/resources.png))
+    - [ ] **Architecture Diagram or Application Screenshot** - Used as display image for gallery card.
+The image should include all services and their connections ([example](https://github.com/Azure-Samples/todo-csharp-sql/blob/main/assets/resources.png)).
+You should add the image to the `website/src/data/images/`.
     - [ ] **Link to Author's GitHub or other relevant website** - Used for attribution
     - [ ] **Author's Name** -  Name to credit on the gallery card
     - [ ] **Link to template source** - Link to the template GitHub repo